This lesson covers how to define boards in the nRF Connect SDK using both hardware models v1 and v2 (HWMv1 and HWMv2 respectively).

 boards/<ARCH>/devacademy_nrf52833├── Kconfig.board ├── Kconfig.defconfig ├── devacademy_nrf52833_defconfig├── devacademy_nrf52833.dts ├── devacademy_nrf52833-pinctrl.dtsi├── board.cmake # Used for flash and debug├── CMakeLists.txt # Needed in special cases ├── c_files.c # Needed in special cases├── doc # Optional │ ├── devacademy_nrf52833.png│ └── index.rst├── Kconfig # Optional to create a board Kconfig options menu├── devacademy_nrf52833.yaml # Optional for Test Runner (Twister)├── devacademy_nrf52833_<revision>.conf # Needed to support multiple hardware revisions├── devacademy_nrf52833_<revision>.overlay # Needed to support multiple hardware revisions└── revision.cmake # Needed to support multiple hardware revisions└── dts # Optional └── bindings

-CMakeLists.txt: If you need to add source files to be executed Pre or Post kernel.
-This is in case your hardware uses some muxes or needs to be configured in a particular way.
-Customization can be added here, as done for the case of the nRF52840 Dongle where the board_nrf52840dongle_nrf52840_init() is executed at PRE_KERNEL_1 before the kernel.
-Note that the extension does not create the CMakeLists.txt file; we can manually create it ourselves if needed.
+CMakeLists.txt: Used to include source files to be executed pre- or post-kernel.
+For example, if your hardware requires custom mux configurations or needs to be configured in a particular way, it can be added to this file.
+This is done for the nRF52840 Dongle where board_nrf52840dongle_nrf52840_init()is executed at PRE_KERNEL_1 before the kernel.
+Note that the extension does not create the CMakeLists.txt file; you need to manually create it if needed.

-doc/index.rst, doc/devacademy_nrf52833.png: documentation for and a picture of your board.
-You only need this if you’re Contributing your board to Zephyr.
+doc/index.rst, doc/devacademy_nrf52833.png: Documentation and image of the board, only needed if you are Contributing your board to Zephyr.

-devacademy_nrf52833.yaml: a YAML file with miscellaneous metadata used by the Test Runner (Twister).
+devacademy_nrf52833.yaml: A YAML file with miscellaneous metadata used by Zephyr’s Test Runner (Twister).

 Board revisions

-The optional Kconfig settings specified in the file devacademy_nrf52833_<revision>.conf will be merged into the board’s default Kconfig configuration.
+devacademy_nrf52833_<revision>.conf: The optional Kconfig settings specified here will be merged into the board’s default Kconfig configuration.

-The revision.cmake file controls how the Zephyr build system matches the <board>@<revision> string specified by the user when building an application for the board for either the west build CLI or the nRF Connect for VS Code extension.
-An example development kit that uses the board revisions is the nRF9160 DK.
+revision.cmake: Controls how the Zephyr build system matches the <board>@<revision> string specified by the user when building an application for the board.

 Note